One of the most common complaints from people is that they don’t get good enough sleep – even when they’re sleeping for seven hours or more.

 Drinking caffeine too close to bedtime is a common problem.
 This is because caffeine binds to cells within the body and speeds their processes up which means that you will feel awake and energised.
 Caffeine can block a sleep chemical from slowing nerve responses meaning that you’ll feel awake for longer.

 What not to eat before bed

-First of all you shouldn’t be eating any time close to your bedtime.
+First of all, you shouldn’t be eating any time close to your bedtime.
 It’s recommended to have dinner early at around six o’clock.
-You should also try to avoid fatty food which stimulate acids in your stomach which can give you heartburn.
+You should also try to avoid fatty food which stimulates acids in your stomach which can give you heartburn.